Meribel and the Three Valleys area in France is the biggest ski resort in the world where you have access to over 600km of piste and ski terrain.

 We stayed a week at Chalet Baita, a fully catered luxury chalet in Meribel Village (just outside of Meribel Centre) which looks up to the Roc de Fer.
 We paid £1,350 each (8 people) which isn’t the cheapest option but it meant we had a 4 bedroom modern, luxe chalet with 7 nights accommodation, 7 days of breakfast, 6 days afternoon tea and 6 nights of four-course dinners with free flowing wine and beer.
 The chalet had traditional wooden beams making it feel super homely, a fireplace, cosy living area and a private outdoor hot tub!

-We were also able to ski back on the blue Lapin run to the terrace and the Golf chair lift was so close.
-There was a regular bus service connecting us to Meribel Centre as well as a private transfer service during certain hours of the day provided by the chalet making it easy to get around.
+We were also able to ski back on the blue Lapin run to the terrace and the Golf chair lift was very close.
+There was a regular bus service connecting us to Meribel Centre as well as a private transfer service provided by the chalet making it easy to get around.

 Day 1 – Getting There